baseboxorg/minchu/README.md

 ├── minchu.tree
 └── README.md
 ```
-* `android-tools` contains bash utilities to related to android development and day to day life.
+* `android-tools` contains bash scripts related to android development and day to day life.
 * `bash` contains custom `.bashrc` and `.bash_aliases` files in directories labeled by machine/user name.
 * `dockerfiles` contains docker files in sub-directories and helper scripts to launch them.
-* `git` contains custom .gitconfig, .gitignore_global files
+* `git` contains custom `.gitconfig, .gitignore_global` files
-* `image-processing` consist of several image processing scripts.
+* `image-processing` consists of several image processing scripts.
 * `imwheel` contains custom `.imwheelrc` files.
 * `neofetch` contains custom neofetch `config` files.
 * `office-tools` A collection of scripts used for office use(pdf, tex,documents etc).
 * `startup-items` consists of custom scripts to launch at startup on a system categorized into sub-directories.
   + `autostart` contains autostart items to be added to your gnome desktop.
-  + By default they are not listed in stow.list, to symlink them add `autostart` to anew line in stow.list file and sun `./stow-all-files -s`.
+  + By default they are not listed in stow.list, to symlink them, add `autostart` to a new line in stow.list file and run `./stow-all-files -s`.
-* `stow` contains bash script `stow-all-files` to stow all the files on a fresh system/user profile.
+* `stow` contains bash script `stow-all-files` to stow all the files on a fresh system/user profile and its config `stow.list`.
 * `templates` contains several custom template files which can be used in new file context menu especially in nautilus.
-Copy them to `~/Templates` directory and restart nautilus. `nautilus -q`
+Copy them to `~/Templates` and restart nautilus. `nautilus -q`
 * `cp2stow` is bash a script, which copies all the data to "Dotfiles" directory in your Home folder, with a stow script to stow all the files.
   + To copy files to stow, run the script `./cp2stow -c`.
 This will copy all the files necessary to Dotfiles folder under your home directory.
   + If it is the first time you are using this script, plase rename your existing `.bashrc`, `.bash_aliases` and `.gitignore_global`  files (found under Home directory) to to something like `.bashrc.old`.
 Do the same for other files if you have any.